transentis/bptk_py/index.rst

 It gives you the power to quickly build simulation models in Python and create beautiful plots of the simulation results in Jupyter Notebooks - or just run the simulation in Python and use the results however you wish.

 The framework also ships with our *sdcc parser*  for transpiling  System Dynamics models conforming to the XMILE standard into Python code.
-This means you can build models using your favorite XMILE environment (such as `iseesystems Stella <http://www.iseesystems.com>`_) and then experiment with them in Juypter.
+This means you can build models using your favorite XMILE environment (such as `iseesystems Stella <http://www.iseesystems.com>`_) and then experiment with them in `Juypter <http://www.jupyter.org>`_.

+Our tutorial contains a number of models and Jupyter notebooks to get you started – you can download the tutorial from our `website <https://www.transentis.com/products/business-prototyping-toolkit/>`_.

 Main Features
 -------------

 * Build simulation models using System Dynamics and/or agent-based modeling and run them in Jupyter.
-* Retrieve simulation results as `Pandas DataFrame <https://github.com/pandas-dev/pandas>`_ timeseries data
+* Retrieve simulation results as `Pandas DataFrame <https://github.com/pandas-dev/pandas>`_ timeseries data.
-* Create plots from simulation results
+* Create plots from simulation results.
-* Build interactive dashboards
+* Build interactive dashboards.
-* Manage simulation scenarios
+* Manage simulation scenarios.
-* Automatically convert XMILE models into Python and run them in Jupyter
+* Automatically convert XMILE models into Python and run them in Jupyter.

 Getting Help
 ____________